 How to Use Bear Spray

 For the most part you’ll only need bear spray in brown bear country.
-Black bears are generally afraid of humans and will run away when they spot you, or hear your lovely singing or speaking voice echo through the forest, but every bear is different and they have individual personalities and need to be treated with respect.
+Black bears are generally afraid of people and will run away when they spot you, or hear your lovely singing or speaking voice echo through the forest, but every bear is different and they have individual personalities and need to be treated with respect.

 Experienced hikers and outdoor enthusiasts swear by the Frontiersman Brand of Bear Spray, and it’s the go to brand for Department of Natural Resource (DNR) Rangers that operate in the deep Alaskan wilderness in grizzly bear country.

 Make sure that you have your bear spray in a holster that’s easily accessible on your person at all times, and practice many times withdrawing the canister from the holster, and withdrawing the safety, to achieve a high speed.

 You’re going to want to be ready to spray in less than three seconds since a lethal encounter with a startled bear in close quarters can end very fast.
 You’ll have very little room for error and no time to waste.